 Cosmetic injectables are everywhere these days.

-While other injectables like dermal fillers and Kybella are on the rise, Botox has held on to the top spot as the No. 1 medical aesthetic treatment, according to the American Society of Plastic Surgeons (ASPS).
+While medical aesthetics treatments are on the rise, Botox has held on to the top spot, according to the American Society of Plastic Surgeons (ASPS).

-On October 3, the Food and Drug Administration (FDA) approved Botox to treat forehead lines.
+On October 3, the Food and Drug Administration (FDA) announced Botox Cosmetic has been approved treat forehead lines.
 This makes Botox the first and only neurotoxin indicated for three facial treatment areas.

 Now, in addition to crow’s feet and glabellar lines, Botox is approved for treating the appearance of moderate to severe forehead lines associated with frontalis muscle activity in adults.

-Once a drug obtains FDA approval for one condition, a nurse or doctor can legally prescribe it for other conditions, which they believe can benefit from that particular drug.
-This recent FDA-approval means the drug has passed a number of clinical trials.
+Once a drug obtains FDA approval for one condition, a physician or nurse can legally prescribe it for other conditions, which they believe can benefit from that drug.

 Botox Training at National Laser Institute

-If you are a nurse, doctor or medical professional, you are eligible to take one of our Botox training courses, which can be completed in just 1-2 weeks!
+If you are a physician, nurse or medical professional, you are eligible to take one of National Laser Institute’s Botox courses, which can be completed in as little as a weekend!

-Our courses are divided into didactic and clinical hands-on training for the most comprehensive learning experience.
+Each course combines didactic and clinical hands-on training for the ultimate learning experience.

-In the classroom, you will learn things like facial anatomy, proper Botox injection technique, patient selection, and pre- and post-patient care.
+In the classroom, you will learn things like facial anatomy, Botox injection techniques, patient care and contraindications.

-Botox training is a wonderful opportunity for doctors who want to expand their practice and increase revenue by adding Botox/injectables and laser treatments as they are cash-based procedures.
-Many RNs take these courses to broaden their skill set and gain supplemental income or start a new full-time career as a cosmetic nurse.
+Botox training is a wonderful opportunity for physicians who want to expand their practice and increase revenue by adding Botox and laser treatments as they are cash-based procedures.
+Many RNs take these courses to broaden their skill set and gain supplemental income or start a new full-time career as a cosmetic injector.